status302/CuteAttribute/README.md

 CuteAttribute
 ===
-A elegant way to deal with attributed string in swift.
+An elegant way to deal with attributed string in swift.
 It's convenient to create attributed string by `.cute`, whatever from `String`, `NSString`, `NSAttributedString` or `NSMutableAttributedString`.
 It's so amazing that almost all methods support `chaining`.
 I create this project just because I met [Typeset](http://github.com/draveness/typeset) serveral days ago.
 But I found it's so hard to use by swift.
 So I made this.
-Thanks [Typeset](http://github.com/draveness/typeset).
+Thanks [Typeset by Draveness](http://github.com/draveness/typeset).

 ![](https://github.com/qiuncheng/CuteAttribute/blob/master/Images/screenshot.png)